itzKv/Lectuta/README.md

-GuzzleHTTP required for AssemblyAI API: composer require guzzlehttp/guzzle
+# GuzzleHTTP is required for AssemblyAI API

+composer require guzzlehttp/guzzle